l1Nus-M/Avengers-Query-Wars/README.md

 - `order_line`: Stores individual items in an order
 - `shipping_method`: Lists available shipping options

-Full SQL table creation scripts are included in [schema.sql](./sql/schema.sql)

----

-## 🧪 Sample Data

-Sample data is provided in [sample_data.sql](./sql/sample_data.sql) to test and demonstrate query functionality.
-This includes:

-- Authors like George Orwell and Ngũgĩ wa Thiong’o
-- Books such as *1984* and *Petals of Blood*
-- Sample customers and their addresses
-- Example orders and shipping records

 ---

 ## 👥 User Roles & Access